-Since my college years, before I found yoga, I committed to many different forms of exercise, such as running and strength training.
-Through running, I was able to gain endurance and lose a significant amount of weight.
-And for the first time, I was exercising regularly.
-Then, after losing the extra body fat, I moved onto strength training, which helped me to gain muscle.
+Since my college years, before I found yoga, I committed to many different forms of exercise.
+I started with running.
+And in doing so, I was able to gain endurance and lose a significant amount of weight.
+After losing the extra body fat, I moved onto strength training, which helped me to gain muscle.
 In search of the next new challenge that would give me results, I also experimented with pilates, HIIT, and Insanity.

-Although all of these forms of exercise had served me in some way at different points in my life, none of them gave me what I could only find through YOGA.
+Although all of these forms of exercise had served me in some way at different points in my life, none of them gave me what I truly thirsted for, until YOGA.
 More than losing weight, more than gaining strength and stamina, I found:

 Freedom… from any feelings of anger or guilt that I stubbornly held onto.